“Blind by petty climb

 “Winning tagline for the whole campaign, huh?
-Wonder where that idea came from,” I ventured, fishing for some sort of kudo or nod.
+Wonder where that idea came from,” I ventured, fishing for some sort of kudo or avowal.

 “Ah, ideas—they’re just out there, particles floating in the stratosphere.
 You just have to pluck them out of the air,” Gelvart said, folding a paper airplane out of my discarded sheet, sending it aloft, targeting my office window.
 “Anyway, the reason I stopped by was that I received a call from Parker Hodicott at O’Hare.
 He said his flight out of JFK was super delayed, and that he’s running late.
-He wants you to meet him down at the Billy Goat to massage some re-writes—should be there in about an hour.
+He wants you to meet him down at the Billy Goat to massage some re-writes in an hour.
 You know, the Goat.
-As in Belushi, the Olympia Café—Cheezborger, Cheezborger, Cheezborger—it was all over Saturday Night Live…”
+As in Belushi, the Olympia Café—Cheezborger, Cheezborger, Cheezborger…”

 “Dunno…don’t watch much television, to tell you the truth…”

-“Who does anymore, right?
+“Who admits to it anymore, right?
 Well, I’m off—got a hot new campaign to get back to.
-Top secret, a real jaw-dropper—believe me, it’s boffo.
+Top secret, a real jaw-dropper.
 But stop by and bear witness to true advertising genius when you get the chance, see how it’s done at the Clio level…this baby’s going to win me a corner office…”